abbycare/take-home/README.md

 Note: We understand that not every detail may be fully provided, mimicking a real-world front-end engineering scenario where you may need to take the initiative to provide the optimal user experience.
 Feel free to demonstrate your problem-solving skills and make informed decisions to enhance the usability and functionality of the application.

-If you have any additional questions, please do not hesitate to reach out to stefan@withwellspring.com.
+If you have any additional questions, please do not hesitate to reach out to us.